-To complete assessment items satisfactorily, students must obtain at least 27% of the marks available for each item (ESSAY THEORETICAL PERSP IN MHN, ESSAY CASE STUDY OF A CLIENT) which indicates that they have achieved the objectives assessed on the assessment item at an appropriate level as determined by the Examiner based on the Examiner's best professional judgement.
+To complete assessment items satisfactorily, students must obtain at least C that is a score of at least 4 on Gradebook or 27% of the marks available for each item (ESSAY THEORETICAL PERSP IN MHN, ESSAY CASE STUDY OF A CLIENT).
+This indicates that they have achieved the objectives assessed on the assessment item at an appropriate level as determined by the Examiner based on the Examiner's best professional judgement.

 Penalties for late submission of required work:

 If students submit assignments after the due date without prior approval then a penalty of 1 Equivalence Point gained by the student for the assignment will apply for each working day late.

 Requirements for student to be awarded a passing grade in the course: